 What makes us First in the Community?

-For nearly 160 years, First National Bank has maintained a passion and commitment for doing what is right for our customers and the communities in which we serve.
-We truly believe that in order to be successful as a company, all of our communities must also be successful.
-Giving back is not only part of our Operating Philosophy; it’s embedded in our corporate DNA as a core value and belief at First National Bank.
-We get involved whenever our communities need help and we encourage all employees to volunteer and serve their communities.
-In 2015 alone, we invested over $19 million back into our communities and our employees have volunteered over 25,000 hours of their time.
+For nearly 160 years, First National Bank has been committed to being a responsible corporate citizen and has maintained a passion for doing what is right for our customers and the communities in which we serve.
+We truly believe that our success as a company is measured by the success of each of our stakeholders – our customers, communities, business partners, employees and the environment.
+Corporate social responsibility and giving back are not only part of our Operating Philosophy; they’re embedded in our corporate DNA.
+We do what is right for our stakeholders, get involved whenever our communities need help and we encourage all employees to volunteer and serve their communities.

 VISION AND GOALS

 At First National Bank it is our vision to have successful communities in all of the places we operate.
 To achieve our vision, we have identified a set of eight community focus areas to help create successful communities.
 Plus, over the next five years, it is our hope that the following community goals will be achieved:

 - 5,000 housing units in communities across our footprint will be constructed, rehabilitated, and financed using monetary investments and grants donated to organizations who are committed to creating access to stable and affordable housing.

 - 1,000 community events celebrating the arts, cultures, humanities and athletics will take place through sponsorships and donations to organizations who organize these opportunities to enrich the lives of individuals within our communities.